mnpopcenter/ipumsr/README.md

 ### NHGIS

-Relies on user downloading the csv file (with header row) and shape files.
+Relies on user downloading the csv file (with or without header row) and shape files (doesn't need to be unzipped).

 ``` r
 data <- read_nhgis(